 Proportions: 2:1

-Artwork for onboarding banner:
+Graphic for the onboarding banner:

 Format: PNG, SVG, PDF, AI